AdityaPrakash-26/AdityaPrakash-26/README.md

 </a>
 </p>

 I am currently pursuing the fourth semester of Computer Engineering from Institute of Engineering and Technology, Indore.
-During my journey, I've worked on several projects involving Data Science, Machine Learning, Algorithms & Data Structures, Game Design & Programming, Android, and Full-Stack Web Development.
+During my journey, I've worked on several projects involving Software Development, Algorithms & Data Structures, Game Design & Programming, Android, and Full-Stack Web Development.

 ## About Me:
 - A quick learner, with strong creative and analytical skills.